joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 >    >
 >    > <details>se the GOSlim, Slim Annotations and Mouse popul
 >    > <summary>Click to view answers</summary>
 >    > 1.
-In addition to size reduction, the GO Slim shows you an representation of biological information by using high level terms that provide a broad overview of the biology.
+In addition to size reduction, the GO Slim shows you an representation of biological information by using high level terms that provide a broad overview of the biology. <br>
 >    > 2.
 The difference between both is the ontology used.
 When we apply the summarize option, the GOEnrichment tool will return a summarized output (as we have seen previously), which uses the original / complete ontology.
 When we opted for GO Slim, the original annotation was summarized and because of this it will generate an even more summarized output, and consequently loses a lot of specification unlike the summarize option.

 >    > </details>